paulespo/puppy/README.md

+# puppy
-# puppy is a practice repo
+a practice repo